EurovisionworldEurovisionworld

 Participants

-37 countries will participate at the Eurovision Song Contest 2023:
+37 countries participated at the Eurovision Song Contest 2023:

 Changes from Eurovision 2022